LileFab/LileFab/README.md

 * 🌍  I'm based in Lyon, France
 * 🖥️  See my portfolio at [fabien.fleisch.fr](http://fabien.fleisch.fr)
 * ✉️  You can contact me at [fabien@fleisch.fr](mailto:fabien@fleisch.fr)
-* 🧠  I'm learning VueJS with Deno🦖
+* 🧠  I'm learning VueJS with Deno 🦕

 ### Skills